Sangha Support Networks

 Between 1976 and 2017, the average age at ordination doubled to the mid-fifties.
 As we age, we become more susceptible to infirmity, illness and disability.
 Mahasraddha, director of The Abhayaratna Trust, says: ‘The Order is, and has been, good at responding to individual Order members in need on an ad hoc basis, but when you look at our demographic time bomb, this approach may well not meet the expected increase in support needs of Order members in the near future.
 Added to this is the fact that many members, including pioneers who devoted most of their working lives to building the Order and Movement, have few financial resources.’

-Maniprabha on caring for Shraddhapushpa
+Maniprabha on caring for a friend

-In this video, Aryasuri, one of the Abhayaratna Trust’s representatives in New Zealand, gives a vibrant account of her thoughts about care in the Order, partly drawn from her experiences of many years as a health care professional.
+In this video, Aryasuri, one of the Abhayaratna Trust’s representatives in New Zealand, gives a vibrant account of her thoughts about care in the Order, partly drawn from her experience as a healthcare professional.
+An impetus for local care initiatives comes from the ageing demographic of the Order and the anticipated increase in support needs which means we may need to be more organised than relying solely on local friends.

 ‘It’s a great project’ - Dhammadinna